The Journey so far...

 On October 23rd 2000, the band celebrated their 20th anniversary by playing another two set marathon at Rock City in Nottingham and then three months later, further special concerts in London and Koln which featured four completely different sets spread over two nights - a 57 song marathon in each city attended by over 7000 people.

 In 2004, an exhibition of all Joolz' artwork for the band plus collected memorabilia was assembled for a touring exhibition.
-Entitled ‘One Family, One Tribe' it has been on display in art galleries in Otley, York, Bradford and Hamm in Germany and there are plans for more future showings.
-Meanwhile, the band work began work on a new NMA album, at first focused around Michael's increasing creativity as a drummer.
+Entitled ‘One Family, One Tribe' it was displayed in art galleries in Otley, York, Bradford and Hamm in Germany.
+Meanwhile, the band work began work on a new NMA album.
+Focused around Michael's increasing creativity as a drummer and his writing partnership with Justin.
 "Carnival" was recorded with producer Chris Tsangerides and mixed by Nat Chan.
-It's lyrical subjects and musical roots were as usual very eclectic but included many people's favourite NMA track, "Fireworks Night", Justin's emotional response to the sudden and unexpected death of Robert that Autumn.
+Its lyrical subjects and musical roots were as usual very eclectic but closed with the notable track, "Fireworks Night", Justin's emotional response to the sudden death of Robert that Autumn.
 "Carnival" was released in September 2005, but when it came to the tour, Dave Blomberg was unable to participate for family reasons and his place was taken by Marshall Gill, a blues guitarist from Ashton Under Lyne.

 The Carnival Tour marked another dynamic new beginning for the band, with Nelson sometimes playing as a second drummer, Dean sometimes as third guitarist and Michael and Marshall's energy much in evidence.
 Such was the sense of momentum and togetherness that for the first time in years, NMA moved quickly on to making another album with major contributions from all members.
 "High" was written and recorded in five months at the beginning of 2007, produced by old friend (and another production star, Chris Kimsey) and was ‘angrier' than any releases for a while and lyrically very much in tune with current realities.

-The "High" tour rolled through 4 continents with the new line up now firmly in tune with itself and Marshall bringing a tougher edge to the band's sound - even managing to re-arrange the classic violin led anthem "Vagabonds" into a guitar led version.
-This and 16 other songs were released on a new live album, "Fuck Texas, Sing For Us", in November 2008 (the title taken from a chant at the band's New Orleans show that serves as the intro to the album).
+The "High" tour rolled through 4 continents and, with the new line up now firmly in tune with itself, 17 songs were released on a new live album, "Fuck Texas, Sing For Us", in November 2008 (the title taken from a chant at the band's New Orleans show that serves as the intro to the album).

 The year ended with tours in Scandinavia, Eastern Europe and the customary December run of London, Paris, Amsterdam, and Koln with the band playing a fiery set of recent material.
 Remarkably, the band’s main 17 song set featured only two pre-2000 songs, as well as brand new material, a sure sign of the band’s forward momentum - and with their ticket sales up everywhere.
 Then, at Christmas, manager Tommy Tee died suddenly and unexpectedly.
 This was a major shock to everyone in and around the band, not only because as he ran all aspects of the band's affairs but also as a major part of the NMA family and history since 1982.

 It took a while before the band could refocus but by Spring 2009, they were back in the studio working on their eleventh studio album, “Today Is A Good Day”.
 Mostly written in the wake of the 2008 Wall Street Collapse (an event celebrated in the white-hot opening title track), it was recorded in the band’s own studio in Bradford with Chris Kimsey once more at the controls.
 Chris wrote “the NMA 'family business' is back in full swing.
 The boys sound brave & united.”
-The album was hailed as one of their very best and the album tour began with a month in North America and went on for a further six months ending with a triumphant return to Glastonbury and other Festivals in the summer.
+The album tour began with a month in North America and went on for a further six months ending with a triumphant return to Glastonbury and other Festivals in the summer.

-In the Autumn of 2010, the band celebrated their 30th Anniversary with the release of boxsets, books, DVDs and a full set of retrospective material and set out on the curious and challenging schedule.
+In the Autumn of 2010, the band celebrated their 30th Anniversary with the release of boxsets, books, DVDs and a 30-track Anthology album with the songs all chosen by band members past and present, and then set out on the curious and challenging schedule.
 Promising to play a minimum of four songs from each of their 13 albums (including the two B-sides compilations) over two nights, they performed this marathon in different cities on four continents every weekend from September until Christmas.
 The final weekend in London was recorded and released in full as a five hour DVD.

 Promising something 'very different' from the last few albums, the band delivered “Between Dog And Wolf”, a rich, musical, multi-layered work with a strong overall atmosphere.
 It was mixed in his Los Angeles studio by Joe Barresi, best known for work with Tool, Queens Of The Stoneage, Bad Religion and Soundgarden - another in the long list of A-listers eager to work with NMA.
 The album was released in September 2013 to surprised and glowing reviews and the band’s highest chart positions in twenty years and the accompanying tour, was described as watching ‘a completely reinvented and rejuvenated band’.
 A special 106 page magazine featuring articles about the band past and present accompanied the release, with an attached flexi-disc of the “March In September” single (an echo of the flexi-disc that accompanied their first release 30 years before).